eolesinski/poliscipy/docs/examples.md

 ---

-**The Civil War and Reconstruction: plotting more complex maps**
+**The Civil War and Reconstruction: Plotting More Complex Maps**

-You can also plot more complex historical Electoral College maps that include states that did not participate in certain elections.
-During the Civil War, several Southern states seceded from the Union and consequently did not participate in the 1864 election.
-After the Civil War, the tumultuous Reconstruction period meant that some Southern states remained ineligible to cast electoral votes for several years afterward.
-An example of the consequences of this are illustrated below in the results of the 1864 election.
+PoliSciPy also allows you to plot more complex historical Electoral College maps that include states which did not participate in certain elections.
+During the Civil War, several Southern states seceded from the Union and did not participate in the 1864 election.
+In the Reconstruction period that followed, some Southern states remained ineligible to cast electoral votes for several years.
+The consequences of these exclusions are illustrated below in the results of the 1864 election.

 <div align="center">
     <a href="https://eolesinski.github.io/poliscipy/example-3.html">